pchivku/pchivku.github.io/_pages/research.md

 Underactuated mechanical systems with nonholonomic constraints play a key role in bio-inspired robotics, from snake-like to fish-like designs, and serve as effective reduced-order models for studying their locomotion dynamics.
 For instance, certain aquatic robots exhibit Chaplygin-sleigh-like dynamics, showing figure-eight limit cycles in reduced velocity space under periodic torque, as confirmed by both experiments and simulations.
-Due to their complex dynamics path tracking in such systems is not straightforward.
+Due to their complex dynamics, path tracking in such systems is not straightforward.
 To address this, we developed a reinforcement-learning control framework for a reduced-order model of a bio-inspired swimming robot featuring a passive appendage.
 Using a Chaplygin sleigh with a passive appendage as a surrogate model, we trained a policy-gradient agent to perform path tracking.

 <img src="/files/Overview_curr.png" alt="Rotor controls" width="400">
 <img src="/files/Other_fig.png" alt="Rotor controls" width="400">